vinay06vinay/Path-Planning-of-A-Point-Robot-Using-Dijkstra-Algorithm/readme.md

 Dijkstra Algorithm is used to find the shortest path between two nodes in a graph.

 # Instructions to Run the Code
 Download the source code named **dijkstra.py** from the code folder inside the repository.
-If Python IDE is used, please click on the run button
+If Python IDE is used, please click on the run button.
+You can also use **dijkstra_optimised.py** to examine the faster exploration and execution
 Note : Before running please make sure whether these libraries are installed in the system : numpy,cv2,matplotlib,time,pygame.
 Any Library not present can be by typing below command in terminal window using pip: